davidralphlewis/davidralphlewis.github.io/src/posts/Forwards.md

 permalink:
 ---

-Wind whispers insults down the chimney-
+Wind whispers insults down the chimney -
 all your failures as a husband, friend, human

 You pull on Gore-Tex.
 Rustle as you walk.

-A meteorological mystery- This storm
+A meteorological mystery - This storm
 has squatted overhead for weeks.

 You pull on rubber boots.